How Often Should You Replace A Furnace Filter?

 The kind of filters you use will also determine how long they last.
 Basic, non-pleated fiberglass filters will clog quickly.
 However, if you get higher-rated filters, they will remove even more contaminants from the air.
 While this may be good for your overall air quality, it may mean replacing them more often.

-A-1 Heating and Air Conditioning has provided the Meridian, ID, area with leading heating and cooling expertise since 1956.
+A-1 Heating Air Conditioning & Electric has provided the Meridian, ID, area with leading heating and cooling expertise since 1956.
 Our award-winning technicians offer a full range of heating and cooling services, along with air quality control and electrical services.
 Call to schedule your heating system consultation today.